khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 ### Current routine

-+ ・Waking up at 7:00 AM to complete my daily Anki flashcards (30 to 45 minutes) before getting up.
++ ・Waking up at 7:00 AM to complete my daily Anki flashcard drills (30 to 45 minutes) before getting up.
 + ・Dedicating most of my free time to consuming Japanese content with the active immersion method I mentioned in a few paragraphs above.
 + ・Free-flow listening immersion during 2-2.5 hours of commute and passive listening at work (during menial tasks only).
 + ・Chatting and talking in Japanese to my girlfriend (she is N2-level). お互いから学んでいます。